 Synkairos and the Living Myth

 Synkairos is enacting the living mythology of our times.
-There are 4 functions of the living mythology.
-The mystical function, whereby the heart is opened to the awe of being.
+Following Joseph Campbell, there are 4 functions of the living mythology.
+The mystical function, whereby the essential service of myth is to open the mind and heart to the utter wonder of all being.
 It is a direct contact with the Holy as described by Rudolf Otto by the term, numinous.
 He wrote of the numinous in The Idea of the Holy: An Inquiry into the Non-Rational Factor in the Idea of the Divine and its Relation to the Rational..
 The English translation was published in 1923.

 He defined the numinous experience as an experience of the fearful and fascinating mystery: